 There are many design and color options available, but pine or oak wood laminate are especially great picks for a classic Colonial interior.
 If you have children or pets, we recommend choosing a medium-tone floor stain.
 This can help conceal everyday dirt, pet hair and debris while complementing any light accents in your Colonial decor.

 Finally, luxury vinyl flooring can achieve a hardwood look at a more economical price, along with added durability.
 Its high water- and scratch-resistant qualities make it ideal for homes with pets and young children as well.

 Luxury vinyl planks can mimic a warm wood look, while luxury vinyl tiles can imitate stone or slate tiles.
 Like hardwood and laminate, there are many stain colors to choose from with luxury vinyl, but a medium tone is always a lovely and versatile option.

-Once you’ve purchased the ideal hardwood, carpet, tiles, luxury vinyl or laminate flooring for your Colonial-style space, our team will proceed with the ordering and flooring installation process to turn your interior vision into a stunning reality.
+Once you’ve purchased the ideal hardwood, carpet, luxury vinyl or laminate flooring for your Colonial-style space, we will proceed with the ordering and flooring installation process to turn your interior vision into a stunning reality.